chinibi/wc-step-by-step-ordering-free/readme.txt

 2. Next, create a product to help create a tailored package.
 Make sure the package category is selected.
 For example, a product package might be:  Family Meal Plan: Plan comes with choice of Pizza, meat, salad and drinks.
 [Example] (http://stepbystepsys.com/wp-content/uploads/2017/06/new-product.png)

-3. If you have purchased a Premium license of this plugin, you can Assign Store Credit, which will be applied when it's added to the cart.
+3. If you have purchased a Premium license of this plugin, you can assign a Store Credit, which will be applied when it's added to the cart.
 You can set it up in the Product General Settings.
 [Example] (http://stepbystepsys.com/wp-content/uploads/2017/06/package-product-custom-fields.png)

 4. When you're done creating packages, go back to the Package Settings page and drag packages from the Available Packages column to Your Active Packages column, which will help you to build the Choose Package page.
 You can rearrange packages in the Your Active Packages column to change the order they're displayed.